conda/conda/docs/source/spec.rst

 the ``placeholder`` and ``path`` always appear in "quotes" to support paths with spaces.

+``info/license.txt``: This optional file is the software license for the package.

 ``info/no_link``: This optional file lists all files which cannot be linked (either soft or hard) into environments, and are copied instead.